mincong-h/mincong-h.github.io/about.md

     alt="Mincong Huang's Gravatar" />
 </p>

 Junior software engineer at Nuxeo.
-My principal interests are web development, UI design, QA, security, and database.
-I love beautiful things, such as amazing UI design and elegant code.
-Code quality has significant effect on many fields.
+I'm passionated by Java development, testing, and continous integration.
+I spend a lot of time on legacy code refactoring, testing and CI improvement.
+Currently working with GWT, JGit, AssertJ, Selenium, Sonar, and Checkstyle.
+I occasionally answer questions on [Stack Overflow][so].
-I occasionally spend time on [Stack Overflow][so] to answer questions and [Code Review][cr] community to review code.
 Reading books is my preferred way to strengthen existing skills and learn new ones.
 You can see my reading list [here][reading-list].

 I'm convinced that strong typed language makes our life safer and easier.
 They are not handy for small programs, but absolutely worth their value in complex